OpenChannelSSD/liblightnvm/doc/src/quick_start/index.rst

 .. literalinclude:: hello_00.cmd
    :language: bash

-.. tip:: liblightnvm is also available as a **static** library.
-So you can add `/usr/lib/liblightnvm.a` to your compiler target instead of linking dynamically.
+.. tip:: If you compiled liblightnvm with SPDK, then add SPDK to the command above as well.

 Run it
 ~~~~~~